 Classic diamond pattern painted the same gorgeous trim color as the house unifies this home and adds to the style and feeling of this classic bungalow.

 So, if you are thinking about planting a hedgerow, here are some thoughts.
 Look for the best hedge that will reach the desired size as soon as possible.
-Two things that you should keep in mind - the hedges must grow to at least 6 feet and they must have dense and intense foliage pattern.
-Also, make certain to match the plant with your landscape design and your soil, weather, and water conditions.
+Two things that you should keep in mind - the hedges should grow to at least 4 feet (a minimum of 6 feet is ideal in my book) and must have dense and intense foliage pattern.
+Also, make certain to match the plant with your landscape design and your soil, weather and water conditions.
 Here are some to choose from.

 Rugosa Rose (rosa rugosa rubra)

 If you don't have a good gardener, you will need to learn how to trim or prune your new hedge.
 There are lots of how to's on the Internet.
 Here are two excellent sites:

 There may be a few regulations you need to consider before installing a privacy fence or hedge.
 You will need to check: